MicroBlocksCN/smallvm/SERIAL_PROTOCOL.md

 <br>
 ## Board → IDE (OpCodes 0x10 to 0x1F)

-The board sends task status change and console log messages without being asked and regardless of whether it is tethered.
+The board sends task status change and output messages without being asked and regardless of whether it is tethered.
-The board sends pin and variable values only in response to requests from the IDE.

 ### Task Started (OpCode: 0x10)